Mineral royalty

 Companies mining minerals pay to remove non‑renewable resources.
 This payment is known as a royalty.

-Mining royalties contributed more than 41% to the Territory’s total own‑source revenue in 2019‑20 and are the single largest own‑source revenue.
+Mining royalties are typically the largest contributor to the NT’s own‑source revenue.
 Royalties are used to fund important public services such as schools, hospitals and community safety.

 How are mineral royalties calculated under the Mineral Royalty Act 1982?